Panagiotis Kondylis: Power and De-cisio

 In Macht und Entscheidung (Power and De-cisio) Kondylis set forth the theoretical basis for his attitude to existence and his own endeavours as an author and social scientist.
 "Decision" is here conceptualised differently from its hitherto known varieties in decisionism; now it appears as a theory about the emergence of individual and collective worldviews.
 Such an emergence as a function of power i.e. self-preservation through self-enhancement (or self-intensification), always refers to enemy positioning, and as such always contains normative elements within itself.
 Kondylis examines the claimed bindingness and also ambiguity inherent in all ideologies and social institutions.
 Drawing from anthropology, philosophy, sociology and history, concepts such as value, value-freedom and nihilism are explored.
 It is claimed that the infinite variety of human perceptions, beliefs, ideologies, i.e. world-views, are nothing more than an effort to give personal interests a normative form and an objective character, deriving from a "decision" on what means should be used, who should be a friend and who a foe, in the big "Hobbesian" struggle for what is the most primitive and common goal of all humans – self-preservation.
 Therefore, personal and/or group world-views and ideologies in general are used as a weapon in everyday struggle for the purpose of power claims and self-preservation.
-Social and historical being and becoming consist of transitory existences – regardless of whether they invoke Reason and ethics or not – seeking power (in any one or more of its countless forms).
+Social and historical being and becoming consist of transitory existences – regardless of whether they invoke Reason and ethics or not – seeking power (in any one or more of its forms).
 That is how Nature's (and society's) creatures are, and they cannot do otherwise.